Bachelor of Arts in Psychology (BA-PSYC)

 The BA-PSYC degree requires the following:

-- Minor requires 18 credits, with 12 at the upper-division (junior and senior) level.
-Consult with your academic advisor for online minor possibilities.
+- Minor (18 credits) Consult with your academic advisor for online minor possibilities.

 - At least 30 credits must be completed at UTPB